 Severe complication is defined as death or secondary hospitalisation.
 Secondary hospitalisation refers to any delayed hospitalisation (occurring at any point greater than 24hrs after the Day 0 consultation) and any hospitalisation occurring without a referral.

-Information on death and hospitalisation will be taken from Day7 follow-up assessment.
+Information on death and hospitalisation will be taken, in order, from: